Kill Devil Hills, North Carolina: Sports

 Kill Devil Hills is home to the Outer Banks Daredevils of the Tidewater Summer League, a collegiate summer baseball league.
 The Daredevils play at First Flight Baseball Complex on Veterans Drive in Kill Devil Hills.
 The team, founded in 1997, began play in Kill Devil Hills in 2005.

 Education

-It is within Dare County Schools.
+The town is under the jurisdiction of Dare County Schools.

 First Flight Elementary School and First Flight Middle School are in Kill Devil Hills, just south of the Monument.
 Kill Devil Hills is also served by First Flight High School.
 The school first opened on Tuesday, August 17, 2004, to 800 students.
 Previously, high school students from Kill Devil Hills attended Manteo High School.

 Some portions of Kill Devil Hills are zoned to Nags Head Elementary instead of First Flight Elementary.
 Previously Kitty Hawk Elementary School served areas north of Colington Road/Ocean Bay Blvd while First Flight Elementary served points south.
 Boundaries changed when Nags Head Elementary opened in 2005.

 Dare County Library has a branch in Kill Devil Hills.